Running Development in a Podman Container

 yarn eslint --fix app/api/server/v1/subscriptions.ts

-Key variables I set frequently:
+Env variables I set often

 TEST_MODE=true